 One of the questions people ask me most often is “How are you doing now?”.

-I’ve been meaning to answer some of those more specific questions about what I can and can’t do, and my activity level now, in a separate post.
+I’ve just answered some of the specific questions about what I can and can’t do, and my activity level now, in this post.

 But what I wanted to talk to you about today is a very important component of my recovery: self-reliance.